Bankrupt Irish tycoon Quinn denies contempt

-Quinn, who has come to personify the rapid unravelling of Ireland's "Celtic Tiger" boom economy, faces jail if he is found to have breached a July High Court order not to interfere with foreign property assets worth an estimated 500 million euros (407.75 million pounds).
+Quinn, who has come to personify the rapid unravelling of Ireland's "Celtic Tiger" boom economy, faces jail if he is found to have breached a July High Court order not to interfere with foreign property assets worth an estimated 500 million euros ($661 million).

-The case is being brought by the state-owned Irish Banking Resolution Corporation, the wind-down vehicle for defunct lender Anglo Irish Bank, which is pursuing Quinn for debts of up to 2.9 billion euros.
+The case is being brought by the state-owned Irish Banking Resolution Corporation, the wind-down vehicle for defunct lender Anglo Irish Bank, which is pursuing Quinn for debts of up to 2.9 billion euros ($3.7 billion).

 Taking the stand for the first time in the case, Quinn described the charge that he violated a court order issued last July as "totally untrue".